 Teaching patterns to a child can be a little frustrating, but it can be done and be reinforced through games.
 This game is one of many you could play in addition to your pattern lessons.
 All you need to do is follow the directions of our pattern matching game below.

-Before you can start all the fun, you need a few things: (Please note that affiliate links are used below for your convenience):
+(Please note that affiliate links are used below for your convenience):